ovh/docs/pages/platform/public-cloud/revert_a_flex_instance/guide.en-ca.md

 To proceed, click on the `Resize`{.action} button.

-Once the process is completed, you instance will be reverted to a classic model with a larger storage space.
+Once the process is completed, your instance will be reverted to a classic model with a larger storage space.

 ![New flavor applied](images/newflavor.png){.thumbnail}